James Outman Player Props: Dodgers vs. Padres

-James Outman and his .500 on-base percentage over his past 10 games (150 points higher than his season-long percentage), will be in action for the Los Angeles Dodgers versus the San Diego Padres and Yu Darvish on August 4 at 9:40 PM ET.
+James Outman -- batting .346 in his past 10 games -- will be in action for the Los Angeles Dodgers versus the San Diego Padres, with Blake Snell on the hill, on August 5 at 8:40 PM ET.

-He had a one-hit showing in his last game (1-for-3) against the Athletics.
+In his last game, he hit a home run while going 2-for-3 against the Padres.

 James Outman Game Info & Props vs. the Padres